-April 13 Black Mountain in Crab Orchard TN toward Crossville -The hike is about 9-10 miles and is considered strenuous with over 1600 feet in elevation gain.
+April 15 Black Mountain in Crab Orchard TN toward Crossville -The hike is about 9-10 miles and is considered strenuous with over 1600 feet in elevation gain.
 On the hike see a cave, interesting rock formations, wild flowers, great views, and an old springhouse.
 Sue Robinson is the hike leader.
 Please contact her prior to the hike as it is limited to 12.
 Please text Sue at 423-519-9751 with your name and number in case of cancellation.
-Meet at the McDonald’s restaurant in Spring City, TN at 9 am eastern time to consolidate and/or caravan to the trailhead as there is limited parking at the trailhead.
+Meet at the McDonald’s restaurant in Spring City, TN at 10 am eastern time to consolidate and/or caravan to the trailhead as there is limited parking at the trailhead.
 Trip Report: Four hikers made the rescheduled Black Mountain hike in beautiful Grassy Cove near Crab Orchard.
 It was a perfect day to see wildflowers, a cave, breathtaking views, and massive, unusual rock formations, along with remnants of a researcher's home and springhouse at the top.
 A fantastic day!

 APRIL 30, 2021 FRIDAY ROCK CREEK GORGE SECTION OF THE CUMBERLAND TRAIL 5.4 miles, moderate to strenuous, bring water shoes and lunch/water, and wear sturdy hiking shoes.
 We will hike from Upper Leggett to Rock Creek bridge, where we will have lunch; then, we will continue on to Retro Hughes.
 Seasonal drainage and creek crossings.
 To carpool from Cleveland, meet at commuter parking next to the Mapco Mart (1900 Candies Ln NW, Cleveland, TN 37312) at 8 am.
 We will meet at Retro Hughes Trailhead (N35 24.173, W85 11.021) by 9:15 am and shuttle to Upper Leggett Trailhead (N35 24.606, W85 07.856).
 (We will need two cars minimum so please let me know if you volunteer to help with the shuttle.)
 To get on hike roster and be alerted about any changes, contact Hike Leader Judy Price at firstname.lastname@example.org.